thatmlopsguy/thatmlopsguy.github.io/content/about.md

 ### Blog & Personal Website

 This website.
-Goal of this project was to learn hugo CMS and as a byproduct I created personal website and blog.
+Goal of this project was to market my services, but I also wanted to get out of my backend comfort zone and learn a bit more about modern frontend things.

 🚧 Work in progress! 🚧